bcgov/issuer-kit/docs/ConfiguringIssuerKit.md

 `config.json` contains the bulk of the configuration for the web application.
 Most of the settings in this file are shared between the admin and issuer wbapps, with some exceptions.

 * `env`: a string describing the environment the deployment is running in.
+This is just a label, useful to quickly identify which configuration is being used.

 * `issuer`: an object containing information about the issuer.
 It currently only holds the `name` property, a string with the issuer's name.